stardog-union/stardog-blog/drafts/2017-starman.md

  unhealthy to too long the VM in question will be killed and restarted.

 The above list sounds like quite a bit more than a "one-click" setup, and it is.
-There is quite a bit going on behind the scenes but Starman makes it so that the user simply runs the command, answers a few questions, and then is ready to start unifying all the things...
+There is quite a bit going on behind the scenes but Graviton makes it so that the user simply runs the command, answers a few questions, and then is ready to start unifying all the things...

 ## Running it

-Because Starman is a single executable running it is very easy; however, there are a couple of minor dependencies.
+Because Graviton is a single executable, running it is very easy; however, there are a couple of minor dependencies.

-1. An AWS account and query token pairs which will allow access to it.
+1. An AWS account and query token pairs that allow access to it.
 Details on how to create these credentials can be found [here](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).